 One of her first stops was in Washington, where Kara put her coaching skills to great use at a surf camp for kids from the Makah Reservation in Neah Bay.
 Watching Kara work with the kids here at Peaks n’ Swells, we have seen her genuine joy in helping kids catch their first wave, and we’ve seen her pass her love of surfing onto kids who never dreamed they’d be able to ride a wave, so we can only imagine the impact she must have had on the kids from Neah Bay.
 One of her She and the Sea colleagues, Elissa Pfost, who was a volunteer coach at the camp captured the experience in her own words:

 “What a beautiful time!
 So many beaming smiles as we pushed kids onto the waves of their backyard beach; many standing up in the first half hour – total naturals in the water.
 The setting was stunning, with classic sea stacks silhouetted offshore, the forest plunging steeply to a wide, crescent beach, bald eagles winging overhead, and a river running through it all.
-The surroundings are beautiful, but reservation life is not easy, and most of these kids don’t get much opportunity for extended water play; the ocean here is cold and wetsuits are expensive.
+The surroundings are beautiful, but reservation life is not easy, and most of these kids don’t get many opportunities for extended water play; the ocean here is cold and wetsuits are expensive.
 I am always impacted when I go to this area and work with the community.
 Connecting with the kids and their families around the universally joyful power of surfing reminded me of why we are working so hard to make this project go.“

 Wow…”connecting kids and their families around the universally joyful power of surfing.”
 Couldn’t have said it any better.